How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Modeling lexical decision making

 \section{Modeling lexical decision making}

 Similar to previous work both in discriminative learning models \citep{baayen2013sidestepping, milin2017discrimination} and also other computational models such as the interactive activation model of \citet{dijkstra2002architecture}, we view lexical decision as a two-step process.
-First, the incoming stimulus is processed.
-Next, a lexicality decision is made by distinct cognitive control processes \citep[as e.g. proposed by][]{Gurney:Prescott:Redgrave:2001, Redgrave:Prescott:Gurney:1999}.
-Our focus in the present study lies on the trial-to-trial learning effects arising in the course of the initial stage of lexical processing, rather than on the decision mechanism.
+First, the incoming stimulus is processed by the lexical processing system.
+In our view (for which we present evidence below), this involves a comprehension mapping from form to semantics, followed by a production mapping from meaning to form \citep[following evidence for an `inner loop' in word recognition, see below and][]{chuang2020processing, liberman1985motor, skipper2017hearing, pulvermuller2006motor}.
+Importantly, the DLM highlights that these are not distinct cognitive processes but rather integrated components of the word recognition process.
+Next, a lexicality decision is made by distinct cognitive control processes \citep[as e.g. proposed by][]{Gurney:Prescott:Redgrave:2001, Redgrave:Prescott:Gurney:1999} which take as input ``data'' provided by lexical processing components.
+Instead of explicitly modelling the decision process, we will make use of statistical models to tease apart lexical processing measures and establish their individual contributions to the final decision.
+Note that this differs from some of the previous models of lexical decision which generally try to derive word/nonword decisions from the models directly \citep[e.g. the activation of a word-node in the interactive activation model,][]{rumelhart1982interactive}.
+We adopt this approach for two reasons: a) we think that lexical decisions are based on a wide variety of factors which cannot be simply captured by a single variable (this is confirmed by the diverse set of measures we find influencing the decision process below), and b) our focus in the present study lies on whether trial-to-trial learning effects arise in the course of the initial stage of lexical processing, and do not investigate trial-to-trial effects in the decision mechanism \citep[which previous studies have already explored, see for example][]{jones2013sequential}.

 In this section, we first introduce how we think trial-to-trial learning takes place in the course of a lexical decision experiment, using the DLM to generate predictions for form and meaning vectors.
 We then introduce a series of measures that we calculate from these vectors, including measures such as a word's semantic neighborhood.
 Importantly, the values of these measures will depend on the learning history of the preceding trials.